Bad Lieutenant: Port of Call New Orleans: Release

+Reception

 Box office

 Bad Lieutenant: Port of Call New Orleans opened theatrically on November 20, 2009, by First Look Studios in 27 venues, earning $245,398 in its opening weekend, ranking number 22 at the box office.
 The film ended its run on March 4, 2010 with 96 venues being its widest release, having grossed $1,702,112 in the domestic box office and $8,886,990 overseas for a worldwide total of $10,589,102.

-Reception
+Critical reception

 The film received largely positive reviews from critics.
-Review aggregation website Rotten Tomatoes reports an 86% rating based on 154 reviews, with a rating average of 7.24/10.
-The site's critics' consensus reads: "Befitting its unorthodox origins, this Bad Lieutenant benefits from Werner Herzog's typically fearless direction and a delightfully unhinged Nicolas Cage in the title role."
+Review aggregation website Rotten Tomatoes reports an 86% rating based on 151 reviews, with a rating average of 7.4/10.
+The site's critics' consensus reads, "Befitting its unorthodox origins, this Bad Lieutenant benefits from Werner Herzog's typically fearless direction and a delightfully unhinged Nicolas Cage in the title role."
 On Metacritic, the film has a 69 out of 100 rating based on 32 critics.

 The Guardian critic Xan Brooks called Cage's work in the film "surely his best performance in years".
-Blogging about the film from the 2009 Toronto International Film Festival, Roger Ebert declared: "Nicolas Cage is as good as anyone since Klaus Kinski at portraying a man whose head is exploding.
+Blogging about the film from the 2009 Toronto International Film Festival, Roger Ebert declared, "Nicolas Cage is as good as anyone since Klaus Kinski at portraying a man whose head is exploding.
 It's a hypnotic performance."
 He also wrote that the film is very different from Abel Ferrara's 1992 film and that "comparisons are pointless".
 Ebert named the film as among the top 10 best mainstream films of 2009, and then included it in his list of the best films of the decade.